Panasonic G9 versus Nikon D850

 The Panasonic Lumix DC-G9 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in November 2017 and July 2017.
 The G9 is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 45.4 MP.

 An illustration of the physical size and weight of the Panasonic G9 and the Nikon D850 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (36 percent) than the Panasonic G9.
 Moreover, the D850 is substantially heavier (53 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.